v0.4.0 — Production Ready

 03

-Add a Virtual Host Domain
+Add Virtual Host

 nano /etc/flashlin/domains/example.com.toml